 - Customizable pricing tables for product pages.

-- Customizable discount timers for product pages.
+- Customizable discount timers w/o need for a second countdown plugin.

 Acowebs WooCommerce Dynamic Pricing is for you if…